elixir-europe/rdmkit/pages/your_domain/bioimaging_data.md

 - Select and choose the repositories based on the following characteristics:
   - Storage vs Added-value resources.
   - Images format support.
   - Supported licenses e.g. CC0 or CC-BY license.
-For example the [Image Data Resource (IDR)](http://idr.openmicroscopy.org/) uses Creative Commons Licenses for submitted datasets and encourages submitting authors to choose.
+For example the {% tool image-data-resource %} uses Creative Commons Licenses for submitted datasets and encourages submitting authors to choose.
   - Which types of access are required for the users e.g. download only, browse search and view data and metadata, API access.
       - Does an entry have an access e.g. idr-xxx, EMPIAR-#####?
       - Does an entry have a DOI (Digital Object Identifier)?